Axway/docker-cft/podman/README.md

 #### 1. Customization

-Before you start, customize the parameters in the [`podman.yml`](./podman.yml) file.
+Before you start, customize the parameters in the [`podman.yml`](./podman.yml) and [`secrets.yml`](./secrets.yml) files.

 Set the image parameter to match the image you want to use.
 For example: "image: axway/cft:3.10.2206".

-You must accept the applicable General Terms and Conditions to be able to continue.
+You must accept the applicable General Terms and Conditions in the [`podman.yml`](./podman.yml) to be able to continue.
 These are located at [https://www.axway.com/en/legal/contract-documents](https://www.axway.com/en/legal/contract-documents).

+You need to add a key for Transfer CFT to start correctly.
+You can find more information about the key in the section [Transfer CFT license key](#2-transfer-cft-license-key)

 If you want your Transfer CFT to be fully functional, you should change the `CFT_FQDN` parameter to reflect the host machine’s name in the network (IP address can also be used).